An Adversarial Approach to Structural Estimation: Illustration with Simple Examples

-Note that $T_\theta$ is not differentiable in $\theta$ at the threshold.
-While the performance of the adversarial estimator is not harmed by this so long as the optimization algorithm can spot the minimizer, there may be a computational difficulty if we use a gradient\hyp{}based algorithm. \citet{bruins2018generalized} propose a smoothing technique to solve this issue, so we try with and without this fix.

-\Cref{fig:binary:ortho} illustrates two points.
-First, the oracle loss $\mathbb{M}_\theta(D_\theta)$ has a comparable curvature as the log likelihood, and despite $T_\theta$ being nondifferentiable, the estimated loss $\mathbb{M}_\theta(\hat{D}_\theta)$ without smoothing traces the oracle very well.
-Second, both losses contain a lot of jump discontinuities, and introduction of smoothing eliminates them effectively. \Cref{fig:binary:1} presents the adversarial estimator without smoothing, which is comparable to quasi\hyp{}MLE \footnote{Quasi\hyp{}MLE estimates the Kullback\hyp{}Leibler projection of $\theta$, which is 1.740.} and is very close to the adversarial estimator with smoothing in \Cref{fig:binary:2}.
-In this example, $\theta$ is one\hyp{}dimensional, and the outer minimization is easy to carry out even for a locally flat, discontinuous surface.
-In higher\hyp{}dimensional cases, however, slight introduction of smoothing may benefit in fast minimization without sacrificing the quality of the estimator.

-\subsection{Comparison with SMM}
+\subsubsection{Comparison with SMM}

-It is known that stacking up many moments does not improve the finite\hyp{}sample performance of SMM.
-To compare our estimator in this regard, we revisit the logistic location model.
+Finally, we compare the adversarial estimator with SMM.
+As discussed, the adversarial estimator with a logistic discriminator is asymptotically equivalent to SMM.
+However, it is known that stacking up many moments yields poor finite\hyp{}sample performance of SMM.
+To compare our estimator in this regard, the logistic location model is a particularly interesting one.
 Unlike the normal distribution, the sample average is not a sufficient statistic for the mean of a logistic distribution.
 Indeed, the collection of order statistics is known to be a minimal sufficient statistic.
-Technically speaking, therefore, the higher\hyp{}order moments $\mathbb{E}[X_i^2]$, $\mathbb{E}[X_i^3]$, etc.\ contribute extra information to the first moment in identifying the mean.
+Technically speaking, therefore, the higher\hyp{}order moments $\mathbb{E}[X_i^2]$, $\mathbb{E}[X_i^3]$, $\dots$ do contribute in identifying the mean.
 In light of this, we carry out the following exercise.